 - The Glassware is located to the right of the plate above the knives.
 Five is the maximum number of glasses one can have at an individual place setting.

-Here are some easy tips to remember that the bread plate and forks go on the left, and the glasses, spoon & knives on the right.
+Here are some easy table setting tips to remember the bread plate and forks go on the left, and the glasses, spoon and knives on the right.

 Hold both hands in front of you, palms facing each other.
 Using the tips of your thumb and forefinger, make circles on each hand.
 The remaining three fingers in each hand point upwards.
 Your left hand forms a “b” and your right hand forms a “d”.
 Bread(b) is on the left, and Drink(d) is on the right.